Advertiser terms and conditions

 Nothing in this agreement creates a relationship of partnership between any of the parties, and no party may act, or purport to act, as the agent of, or in any way bind or release any other party, without their express written permission.

-(a) This agreement is governed by the law in force in the United Kingdom.
+(a) This agreement is governed by the law in force in Victoria.

-(b) The parties submit to the non-exclusive jurisdiction of the courts of the United Kingdom and any courts which may hear appeals from those courts.
+(b) The parties submit to the non-exclusive jurisdiction of the courts of Victoria and any courts which may hear appeals from those courts.

 In this agreement, unless the context otherwise requires: